Musrigharari

-It serves as a area for business purposes, education, recreation and religious purposes.
-Peoples from neighboring villages and towns send their kids to schools in this area.
+It serves as an area for business purposes, education, recreation and religious purposes.
+People from neighboring villages and towns send their kids to schools in this area.
 Main business shops include cloth stores, Vegetable shops and food item shops, and hardware and electronic shops.
-There are many hindu temples devoted to many hindu deities like goddess kali or shiva and there are also some mosques.
+There are many Hindu temples devoted to many Hindu deities, like the goddesses Kali or Shiva.
+There are also some mosques in the town.

 School, college and private tutoring institutions are also present in abundance.
-The fair during the events of Muharram serves as a recreational gathering of peoples of all religions.
 Its main religions are Hinduism and Islam and other religions such as Buddhism or Sikhism are present in negligible amount.
 The literacy rate is below average and there are many people who believes in superstitions and other religious and cultural myths, as is the case of neighboring villages and towns or literally most peoples of Bihar.